Macrocytosis

 Macrocytosis is a condition where red blood cells are larger than normal.
 These enlarged cells, also known as macrocytes, are defined by a mean corpuscular volume (MCV) that exceeds the upper reference range established by the laboratory and hematology analyzer (usually >110 fL).
 Upon examination of a peripheral blood smear under microscope, these macrocytes appear larger than standard erythrocytes.
 Macrocytosis is a common morphological feature in neonatal peripheral blood.
 The presence of macrocytosis can indicate a range of conditions, from benign, treatable illnesses to more serious underlying disorders.

 Types

 Macrocytes may be oval or round.
-Oval macrocytes (also called megalocytes) are seen in conditions associated with dyserythropoiesis including megaloblastic anemia, myelodysplstic syndromes, Fanconi anemia and CDA type I & III.
+Oval macrocytes (also called megalocytes) are seen in conditions associated with dyserythropoiesis including megaloblastic anemia, myelodysplastic syndromes, Fanconi anemia and CDA type I & III.
 Round macrocytes are associated with other causes of macrocytosis.

 Causes

 In humans, the most prevalent causes of macrocytosis are often linked to alcoholism and deficiencies in vitamin B_{12} or folate (vitamin B_{9}), or a combination of these factors.
 These conditions can affect the production and development of red blood cells, leading to their enlargement.
 Another cause of macrocytosis is benign familial macrocytosis, which is a hereditary condition that does not present symptoms.
 Despite the larger size of the red blood cells, individuals with this condition typically have normal red blood cell function.
 Causes of macrocytosis may include: